01-edu/public/subjects/circle/README.md

 ### Expected Functions and Structures

 This snippets are incomplete and it is part of the exercise to discover how to complete them.
+In the [usage](#usage) you will find all the information that you need.

 ```rust
 struct Circle {